Public Vs Private Colleges: How Are They Different?

 Public Vs Private Colleges - Private College

-Private universities frequently have more flexibility in developing and modifying their curricula and academic programs since they are not constrained by state rules.
+Private universities frequently have more flexibility in developing and modifying their curricula and academic programs since state rules do not constrain them.

 As a result, private institutions may be able to provide more specialized or distinctive programs in particular academic subjects.